grimm-git/airrescue/README.md

 To change the orientation of the helicopter move the joystick in the desired direction and press fire button for 1-2 seconds.
-This way you an fly backwards or turn the helicopter.
+This way you can fly backwards or turn the helicopter.

 To board people just land close to them.
 After landing they will start running towards the helicopter.